 Please, note that you should to provide a cover letter, which explain why your manuscript should be published in HSD.
-CORRECTIONS Once a manuscript is published, we accept corrections for grammatical and orthographic errors as well as corrections in the spelling of author names or affiliation, But, we do not accept to change the order of authors, add new authors or remove authors.
+CORRECTIONS Once a manuscript is accepted for publication, we accept corrections for grammatical and orthographic errors as well as corrections in the spelling of author names or affiliation.
+But, we do not accept to change the order of authors, add new authors or remove authors.
 Moreover, significant changes anywhere in the text are not accepted after publication.
 AUTHOR FEES Article submission is free of charges, but if your paper is accepted for publication, you will be asked to pay an article publication fee to cover publications costs, depending on the type, complexity and length of the work, and on the number of authors.
+The average amount of fees is about 180 euros.
 If you do not have funds to pay such fees, you will have an opportunity to waive each fee.
 We do not want fees to prevent the publication of really worthy work.
+Health Sci.
+Dis: Vol 22 (2) February 2021 pp iii-viii Available at www.hsd-fmsb.org